Markaz Academy

 Markaz Academy English Senior Secondary School, Hojai is located Hojai, Assam, India.
 It is part of the Markaz group of schools run by Markazul Maarif.

 The school was established in the year 1994.
 It is one of the branch of Markaz Group of schools, serving in different parts of Assam.
+Established in the year 1994, Markaz Academy English Senior Secondary School, Hojai is a reputed day cum residential school with separate campuses for boys and girls.
+Since its very inception, the school has been making strides in advancing education and empowering young minds.
+Equipped with all modern facilities and located far from the din and bustle of the Hojai town, Markaz Academy English Senior Secondary School, Hojai offers a congenial environment to educate children and prepare them for future.
+The school uses English as a medium of instruction and presently provides value based education to students from Nursery to higher secondary level.
+The school curriculum is a perfect blend of modern education and traditional values.
+Presently, alumni of Markaz Academy English Senior Secondary School, Hojai are extending services and positively contributing in various fields of India and world economy.

 Teaching

 The school currently prepares students for the HSLC and HSSLC exams conducted by the SEBA board and AHSEC of Assam.
 In the HS section two of the three streams are taught: science and the arts; commerce is not taught here.
 Instruction includes the basic subjects of English, Science, Maths, MIL subjects and Social Sciences.

 The Markaz Academy group of schools imparts education based on Islamic Ideology.
 Being a residential school, students are taught basic Arabic, Fundamentals of Islam and Basic Islamic History.

 History

 Markaz Academy was established in 1994 with the name ‘Markaz Academy’ both for Boys and Girls in separate campuses at Hojai in the year 1994 with only 82 students and 05 staff members.
 Now it has established 40+ schools under the name of ‘Markaz Academy’ which provide education mostly in the rural and socially backward areas of Assam.

 Markazul Ma’arif established English Medium Residential schools with the name ‘Markaz Academy’ both for Boys and Girls in separate campuses at Hojai in the year 1994 with only 82 students and 05 staff members.
-Starting just with one school at Hojai in the year 1994, now it has established 43+ schools under the name of ‘Markaz Academy’ which provide education mostly in the rural and socially backward areas of Assam.
-The Markaz Academy Group of Schools has about 13,000+ students and 800+ staff across Assam in this academic year 2020.
+Starting just with one school at Hojai in the year 1994, now it has established 50+ schools under the name of ‘Markaz Academy’ which provide education mostly in the rural and socially backward areas of Assam.
+The Markaz Academy Group of Schools has about 17,000+ students and 1200+ staff across Assam in this academic year 2023.